jjuliano/runner/README.md

-# Runner
+# runner
-A simple graph-based orchestrated runner
+runner is a graph-based orchestrator runner.

+It uses graphs to calculate the run-order of your workflows.
+So you can define your workflows and dependencies, and let runner orchestrate it for you.

-## Step 1: Create your workflow
+## Step 1: Define your workflow
 `myService/runner.yml`

 ```yaml